apt1002/wobject3/README.md

-# wobject3
+# Welly Object 3

-A prototype for the Welly programming language, forcusing on the object system
+A prototype for the Welly programming language, focusing on the object system.